Can I Adopt?

-In an open adoption the birthparents choose the adoptive parents, usually by reading the adoptive parents' "Dear Birthmother" letter and/or visiting their website.
+In an open adoption the birthparents choose the adoptive parents, usually by reading the adoptive parents' Adoption Letter and/or visiting their website.

-- What is a "Dear Birthmother" letter and how do I write one?
+- What is an Adoption Letter and how do I write one?

 - How will I know what kind of contact my birthparents will want?